 Are you seeking a superior parcel delivery vehicle accident lawyer for a mishap and not thrilled with the attorneys you have spoken to?
-For the purposes of this report, a commercial delivery vehicle is typically defined as a heavy, medium, light truck or livery van capable of, or purpose made for the job of delivering smaller goods or parcels or other merchandise to wholesale, retail, and delivery customers by ground.
+For the purposes of this report, a commercial delivery vehicle is typically defined as a heavy, medium, light truck or livery van capable of, or purpose made for the job of transmitting smaller goods or parcels or other merchandise to wholesale, retail, and delivery customers by ground.

 Distinguishing small packages, however, does not mean that delivery vehicles won’t include heavier transports such as ships, trains, and aircraft all the way down to couriers riding bicycles with no brakes!
 Moreover, lately, smaller manned and unmanned passenger cars, flying drones, and even bicycles have made inroads into smaller parcel carriage.

 We discuss carriage of passengers for a fare on other parts of this site, such as our section on cruise ships and limousines.
 And we discuss big rig truck accidents that carry both heavy and large articles in more detail here.
+If you were hurt while driving, this article by Los Angeles car accident attorney, Michael Ehline is the definitive guide to navigating the law and obtaining justice.

 On other parts of this website, we will discuss the transportation of livestock and human passengers for hire, such as tour buses and limousines.
 So a delivery vehicle used commercially can be a pickup truck, delivery van, Jeep, panel, car, or other tasked vehicle.
 But most of us think of delivery vehicles as those maintaining an enclosed or closeable cargo area for boxes, packages, and other goods.